robbieaverill/userhelp.silverstripe.org/README.md

     -
       Path: "assets/src/userhelp_3.2/docs/"
       Title: "User Help"
+      VersionTitle: "3.x"
       Version: "3.2"
       Stable: true
       DefaultEntity: true
 ```

-Set `Stable: true` on the set of documentation relating the current stable version of SilverStripe CMS.
+Set `Stable: true` on the set of documentation relating the current stable major version of SilverStripe CMS.
+Set `Archived: true` for all other versions than the current major version.

 ## Contribution